All Episodes

 People were walking out of line saying, I don't have time for this.

-We noticed it was happening in a lot of the conservative areas.
+That's why we decided we noticed it was happening in a lot of the conservative areas.

 That's where we were noticing where all the lines and issues were.

-So we went to the liberal part of town and we voted and we had no problems at all.
+So we went to the most liberal part of town and we voted and we had no problems at all.

-Quick break, we'll come back.
+We'll come back.

-Final moments with uh Carrie Lake.
+Final moments with Carrie Lake.

 You cannot make this up.

-My preference, I want to be very clear, would be same day voting, national holiday.
+My preference, I want to be very clear, would be same-day voting, national holiday.

-Uh you can have absentee votes if you're sick, elderly, infirmed, or you're gonna be out of town or out of state, you won't be able to vote that day.
+You can have absentee votes if you're sick, elderly, infirmed, or you're going to be out of town or out of state.

 Otherwise, everybody votes same day, and you have partisan observers watching the voting and watching the counting, and you give the results at the end of the night.